ocsf/examples/mappings/markdown/README.md

-# WIP

-# Sample Mappings
+# Markdown Mappings
-This repo contains examples of raw events and possible translations to the OCSF Schema.
+This repo contains examples possible translations/mappings in a platform agnostic tabular foramt for various sources.
+They also contain sample log records and the corresponding OCSF transformed records, to help user understand the transformations.

 ## Submissions
-Please follow the submission format outlined in the [Submission Specification doc.](https://github.com/ocsf/examples/blob/main/submission_spec.md)
+Please follow the guidelines mentioned [here](https://github.com/ocsf/examples?tab=readme-ov-file#sample-mappings) to contribute to the collection of mappings.